learn-co-curriculum/dsc-dictionaries-lab/README.md

-Now access the fourth country in the list, and set its population equal to a variable called `los_cabos_pop`.
+Now access the fourth city in the list, and set its population equal to a variable called `los_cabos_pop`.

 ```python